-The Department of Business, Enterprise and Innovation (DBEI), as part of its ongoing consumer safety agenda, is reviewing SI No 316/1995 Industrial Research and Standards (Fire Safety) (Domestic Furniture) Order, 1995 and Irish Standard I.S.
+The Department of Enterprise, Trade and Employment (DETE), as part of its ongoing consumer safety agenda, is reviewing SI No 316/1995 Industrial Research and Standards (Fire Safety) (Domestic Furniture) Order, 1995 and Irish Standard I.S.
 419:2011 (both instruments collectively known as the Furniture Fire Regulations).

 The Furniture Fire Regulations have been on the statute book for over 25 years and since then there have been a number of developments that may have a bearing on their current suitability, including changes in consumer expectations and in furniture manufacturing practices.

 As part of this review process, the Department seeks submissions from all interested parties.
 The consultation will last until 30th April 2020, and the responses will be used in consideration of what, if any, changes may be made to the Regulations.

 Safety in the home is the purpose of the Furniture Fire Regulations and everyone is encouraged to engage with the consultation in order to have their voice heard.